ttruty/ttruty.github.io/projects/_posts/2019-11-13-GrannyGame.md

 #  Granny Game
 ## Rapid design and creation of Unity2D game
 > A rapid development project to showcase some game design skills with unity.
 The entire game was put together in about 3 days.
-It includes a menu, gameplay, and firebase connected leaderboard.
+It includes a menu, game-play, and firebase connected leader-board.
 All connected with C#.
  - The game itself has elements of frogger as a platformer.
  - Homemade player sprites, sounds and interactions
- - The connected firebase database will records and update the leaderboard live and persistently
+ - The connected firebase database will records and update the leader-board live and persistently
  - Secret codes are also in the game, try the konomi code on menu screen